 King’s Lynn’s history stretches back to the 12th century and beyond when it was one of England’s most important ports.
 The town’s rich past has left a magnificent heritage of architecture and stories to be discovered.

-A great place to start your visit is the iconic Custom House (see below), home to the Tourist Information Centre where you can also discover the story of King’s Lynn’s maritime history.
+A great place to start your visit is the iconic King’s Lynn Town Hall, home to the Tourist Information Centre where you can also discover the story of King’s Lynn’s maritime history.
 Pick up a FREE copy of the Discover King’s Lynn Heritage Trail, Pilgrimage Trail, Hanseatic Trail and Maritime Trail leaflets.

 It was the town’s own Henry Bell (1647-1711) who made the greatest architectural impact on King’s Lynn when he literally shaped its landscape in the 17th Century.
 Hired by the influential merchants, who ruled King’s Lynn during the post-Restoration period, Bell was tasked with creating statement buildings that would convey the town’s sophistication and draw Europeans to spend their money within the town.

 The pinnacle of his architecture is arguably the Custom House, an elegant merchants’ exchange, though there are other buildings throughout the area that feature his designs.

 To learn more about King’s Lynn’s historic buildings, take a fascinating guided tour with the King’s Lynn Town Guides.

 A whole variety of historic buildings displaying a wide range of architectural styles can be seen throughout the town:

 King‘s Lynn Minster

 One of the largest town churches in the country, formerly known as St. Margaret’s Church.
 Founded in 1101 and partially rebuilt in 1741 after the spire collapsed onto the nave in the storm.
 Look out for the flood level markings by the west door.